AthenZ/athenz/docs/how_to_sample_identity_from_local_athenz.md

       -d athenz set-domain-template zts_instance_launch_provider service=example-service
 ```

-Wait for 1-2 minutes for Athenz Token Service to receive the launch authorization changes from Management Service.
+Wait for few seconds for Athenz Token Service to receive the launch authorization changes from Management Service.
 Athenz Token Service (ZTS) is running inside a docker container exposed over local port 8443.

 * Use `zts-svccert` utility to obtain the service identity certificate from Athenz.
 Athenz also provides agents which can do this for you automatically.